databurn-in/prototype-pollution/gunship-walkthrough.md

 This challenge is about exploiting Prototype Pollution and trying to modify the template function created by the template engine.
 The template engine used with this challenge is [Pug](https://pugjs.org/api/getting-started.html).

-`pug.compile()` method takes in the pug's source code as it's parameter (which might look something like this "*p #{name}'s Pug source code!*") and returns a function.
+`pug.compile()` method takes the pug's source code as input parameter (which might look something like this "*p #{name}'s Pug source code!*") and returns a function.
 This function can then be called to get the HTML.

 Example from Pug's website looks like this: